flaneurette/Anti-RUDY/README.md

 ## What is a R.U.D.Y.
 Attack?

-R.U.D.Y.
-(R-U-Dead-Yet) is a slow POST attack that exhausts web server resources without requiring high bandwidth or sophisticated tools.
+R.U.D.Y. is a slow POST attack that exhausts web server resources without requiring high bandwidth or sophisticated tools.

 ### How it works: